KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** Ashton Scorpius

 **Description:** If you fall into that group of people that gets *really* annoyed with all the fog on the edges of the Ebon Hawk minimap, boy howdy do I have a mod for you.
+This lets you download the area map of the Ebon Hawk, so there's no foggy edges or unseen pieces of it on your map.

 **Category & Tier:** Immersion / 4 - Optional